-The Norwegian service and supply industry consists of more than 1100 companies providing goods and services in all stages of the value chain, including for example seismic and rigs, engineering services and drilling rig equipment, valves, nuts and hoses for yards, advanced offshore supply and service vessels, subsea technology and offshore maintenance services.
+The Norwegian service and supply industry consists of roughly 2000 companies providing goods and services in all stages of the value chain.

-Located throughout Norway, the industry employs a large share of people along the costline.
-The petroleum sectors main seat is in the Stavanger region, where companies offering a wide range of goods and services are located.
-In other parts of the country, companies operating in the same market segment are clustered together based on regional expertise.
+The petroleum-based services- and supply industry is located throughout Norway.
+The Stavanger-region employs the most and offers a wide range of services and goods.
+In other parts of the country, companies operating in the same market segment are clustered together based on their regional expertise.

-In and around Oslo is well-established engineering expertise and a cluster of seismic companies.
+In and around Oslo are well-established engineering expertise and a cluster of seismic companies.
 Trondheim has a strong position in education, research and development, while the Bergen region has become a hub for platform maintenance and subsea equipment.
 In Buskerud, especially in Kongsberg, is a strong cluster focusing on subsea technology, automation and dynamic positioning equipment.
 Southern Norway is home to world-leading companies specialising in drilling technology.
 The North-West of Norway has maritime companies that together make up a complete shipbuilding and outfitting cluster.

 Rapid developments in subsea technology are making it possible to extract oil and gas at increasing depths and distances from land.
 Subsea solutions will play a vital role in the development of new discoveries in the Barents Sea.